Harmonic Mobile Manipulation: Conclusion

 In this work, we developed a simulation for complex mobile manipulation tasks, ranging from opening doors/fridges to cleaning tables in daily scenes, using ProcThor\cite{deitke2022procthor}.
 Our \methodName enables robots to solve these tasks using only RGB visual observation and proprioception of the robot through end-to-end learning.
-Our pipeline significantly outperforms previous baselines in simulation and has successfully transferred to real world apartments with novel layouts, without any fine-tuning.
+Our pipeline significantly outperforms previous baselines in simulation and has successfully transferred to real-world apartments with novel layouts, without any fine-tuning.
 Code for our benchmark and our method will be released.

-\textbf{Limitation:} While our \methodName pipeline allows the Hello Robot Stretch\cite{kemp2022design} to perform complex mobile manipulation tasks, there are inherent limitations due to the kinematic constraints and the physical capabilities of the robot.
-These constraints prevent it from completing more dynamic tasks in the real world, such as manipulating heavy objects.
+\textbf{Limitation:} Despite its success, our \methodName faces limitations related to the kinematic and physical capabilities of the robot, restricting its ability to handle more dynamic real-world tasks, such as lifting heavy objects.

-\mypara{Future Works:} In future work, our aim is to enhance the capabilities of \methodName by integrating more complex and dynamic tasks into our task suite.
-We aim to explore the potential of \methodName in environments with even longer task horizons and more varied challenges.
-For instance, tasks such as navigating from one room to another while performing sequential tasks like cleaning, object retrieval, or interacting with appliances will be investigated.

-{ \textbf{Acknowledgements.} We extend our gratitude to Rose Hendrix for her invaluable assistance with the hardware setup.
-We would also like to thank the Thor Team, comprising Winson Han, Eli VanderBilt, and Alvaro Herrasti, for their support in setting up the simulations.
-Special thanks to Winson Han for his expertise and assistance in visualization of this work. } {
+{ \textbf{Acknowledgements.} We would like to thank the Thor Team: Winson Han, Eli VanderBilt, and Alvaro Herrasti, for their support in setting up the simulations.
+Special thanks to Winson Han for his expertise and assistance in the visualization of this work. } \maketitlesupplementary